PART 1. RAILROAD COMMISSION OF TEXAS

 16 TAC §8.1

-The Commission received no comments on the proposed amendment.
+The Commission received no comments on the proposed amendments.

 Cross-reference to statute: Texas Natural Resources Code, Chapter 81 and Chapter 117; Texas Utilities Code, Chapter 121; and 49 United States Code Annotated, Chapter 601.